Admiral Markets vs BDSwiss Comparison

 Is Admiral Markets or BDSwiss safer for forex and CFDs trading?

 At ForexBrokers.com, we track where each forex and CFD broker is regulated across over 23 international regulator databases.
 Here's our findings.
-Admiral Markets holds 2 global Tier-1 licenses, while BDSwiss holds 1.
-Both Admiral Markets and BDSwiss hold 1 global Tier-2 licenses.
-In our analysis of 23 international regulators across 50 brokers, Admiral Markets earned a higher Trust Score than BDSwiss.
+Admiral Markets holds 4 global Tier-1 licenses, while BDSwiss holds 3.
+Admiral Markets holds 2 global Tier-2 licenses, while BDSwiss holds 0.
+In our analysis of 23 international regulators across 50 brokers, Admiral Markets (93) earned a higher Trust Score than BDSwiss (81).

 Which trading platform is better: Admiral Markets or BDSwiss?

 To compare the trading platforms of both Admiral Markets and BDSwiss, we tested each broker's trading tools, research capabilities, and mobile apps.
-For trading tools, IG offers a better experience.
-With research, IG offers superior market research.
-Finally, we found IG to provide better mobile trading apps.
+For trading tools, Admiral Markets offers a better experience.
+With research, Admiral Markets offers superior market research.
+Finally, we found BDSwiss to provide better mobile trading apps.

 What about MetaTrader and copy trading?